Temporally Consistent Transformers for Video Generation: Experiments

 \subsection{Experimental Setup}

-\textbf{Training}\quad All of our models are trained for 1 million iterations under fixed compute budget (measured in TPU v3 days) allocated for each dataset.
-Models are trained on TPU-v3 instances, ranging from v3-8 to v3-128 TPU pods (similar to 4 V100s to 64 V100s) with training times of roughly 3-5 days.
+\textbf{Training}\quad All models are trained for 1 million iterations under fixed compute budgets allocated for each dataset (measured in TPU-v3 days) on TPU-v3 instances ranging from v3-8 to v3-128 TPU pods (similar to 4 V100s to 64 V100s) with training times of roughly 3-5 days.
 For DMLab, Minecraft, and Habitat we train all models on full 300 frames videos, and 100 frames for Kinetics-600.
 Our VQ-GANs are trained on 8 A5000 GPUs, taking about 2-4 days for each dataset, and downsample all videos to $16\times 16$ grids of discrete latents per frame regardless of original video resolution.
 More details on exact hyperparameters and compute budgets for each dataset can be found in \Cref{section:hyperparams}.

-\textbf{Evaluation}\quad We evaluate our models using a combination of standard video prediction metrics such as PSNR~\citep{huynh2008scope}, SSIM~\citep{wang2004image}, LPIPS~\citep{zhang2018unreasonable}, and FVD~\citep{unterthiner2019fvd}.
-For DMLab, Minecraft, and Habitat, we measure FVD on 300 frame videos, conditioned on 36 frames (264 predicted frames).
-For Kinetics-600, we evaluate FVD on 100 frame videos, conditioned on 20 frames (80 predicted frames).
-To evaluate temporal consistency, we measure PSNR, SSIM, and LPIPS on video predictions conditioned on 144 frames (156 predicted frames), and action condition for all models.
-Conditioning on a large portion of the video ensures that the model can observe a large part of the scene, and combined with action-conditioning, the model with temporally-consistent predictions should generate future frames close to the ground truth.
-Due to this reduced stochasticity, we only sample one prediction for computing PSNR, SSIM, and LPIPS.
-We compute all metrics over batches of $256$ examples, averaged over 4 runs to make $1024$ total samples.
+\textbf{Evaluation}\quad Standard methods for evaluating video prediction quality (FVD~\citep{unterthiner2019fvd} or per-frame metrics PSNR~\citep{huynh2008scope}, SSIM~\citep{wang2004image}, and LPIPS~\citep{zhang2018unreasonable}) do not measure long-consistency well.
+FVD is more sensitive to image fidelity, and relies on an I3D network trained on short Kinetics-600 clips.
+Evaluations using PSNR, SSIM, and LPIPS generally require sampling hundreds of futures and compare the sample that most accurately matches ground-truth.
+However, this does not align well with the goal of temporal consistency, as we would like the model to deterministically re-generate observed parts of the environment, and not accidentally generate the correct future after many samples.